social-media-prediction/TPIC2017/index.md

-# TPIC2017
+# TPIC2017 Dataset
-TPIC: A social media dataset for temporal popularity prediction
+A social media dataset for temporal popularity prediction